-- 3- Distribute the samples (blood serum, plasma, or milk) using 100 μ l per well.
+- 3- Distribute the samples (blood serum, plasma, or milk) using 100 μl per well.
 One well per sample.
+For example, the following pattern may be followed: Positive serum in well A1, Negative serum in well A2, tracer in well A3, Sample 1 in well A4, and so on.
 Cover with a lid and incubate the plate at 21°± 3°C for one hour. - 4- Rinse the plate with the washing solution prepared as instructed in the section "Composition of the Kit".
 To do this, dispose of the microplate's contents by flipping it sharply over a container filled with an inactivating agent.
 Let the microplate drain upside-down on a sheet of clean absorbent paper so as to eliminate all liquid.
 Add 300 μl of the washing solution, and then empty the plate once again by flipping it over above the containment vessel.
 Repeat the entire operation two more times, taking particular care to avoid bubble formation in the wells.
 After these three rinses, go on to the next step. - Using a plate washer (whether automatic or manual) is also recommended.
-However, the depth of the needles' immersion must be set so as not to disturb the layer of reagents adsorbed to the bottom of each well. - 5- Dilute the conjugate 1:50 in the dilution buffer (for example, for one plate dilute 250 μl of the conjugate stock solution in 12.250 ml of diluent).
-Add 100 μl of the diluted conjugate solution to each well.
+However, the depth of the needles' immersion must be set so as not to disturb the layer of reagents adsorbed to the bottom of each well. - 5- Dilute the conjugate 1:50 in the dilution buffer (for example, for one plate dilute 250 $\mu$ l of the conjugate stock solution in 12.250 ml of diluent).
+Add 100 $\mu$ l of the diluted conjugate solution to each well.
 Cover the plate with a lid and incubate for 1 hour at 21°C +/- 3°C. - 6- Wash the plate as described above. - 7- Add 100 μl of the chromogen solution to each well on the plate.
 The chromogen solution must be absolutely colourless when it is pipetted into the wells.
 If a blue colour is visible, this means that the solution in the pipette has been contaminated. - 8- Incubate for 10 minutes at 21°C +/- 3°C protected from the light and uncovered.
-This time is given as a guideline only, for in some circumstances it may be useful to lengthen or shorten the incubation time. - 9- Add 50 ul of stop solution per microwell.
+This time is given as a guideline only, for in some circumstances it may be useful to lengthen or shorten the incubation time. - 9- Add 50 μl of stop solution per microwell.
 The blue colour will change into a yellow colour. - 10-Read the optical densities in the microwells using a plate reader and a 450 nm filtre.
 Results must be read fairly soon after the stopping solution has been added since the chromogen may crystallize in wells with strong signals and thereby distort the data.